learning-zone/angular-basics/notes/angular.md

   }
 ```
 #### Q. What is a service worker and its role in Angular?
 A service worker is a script that runs in the web browser and manages caching for an application.
 Starting from 5.0.0 version, Angular ships with a service worker implementation.
 Angular service worker is designed to optimize the end user experience of using an application over a slow or unreliable network connection, while also minimizing the risks of serving outdated content.
+Adding a service worker to an Angular application is one of the steps for turning an application into a **Progressive Web App** (also known as a `PWA`).

 #### Q. What are the design goals of service workers?
 Below are the list of design goals of Angular's service workers,